- Why are SAP’s new acquisitions forecasted without analyzing how SAP’s previous acquisitions fared?

 Secondly, this analysis underestimates the problems that acquisitions create for SAP.
 SAP suffers from a distinct problem in accomplishing things that it sets out to do internally.
 Each new acquisition puts SAP as the overseer into a new vendor, which is frequently in software categories that SAP has no experience in managing.
 SAP repeatedly finds itself out of its depth in trying to manage an increasingly unwieldy software empire.

-As SAP has continued to make acquisitions, it has blurred its focus that much more than it was already blurred and reduced their ability to execute.
+As SAP has continued to make acquisitions, it has blurred its focus that much more than it was already blurred and reduced its ability to execute.